Lathyrus palustris (Marsh Vetchling)

 |National distribution (click map to enlarge):|

-Clusters of 2 to 6 flowers at the end of long naked stems that arise from the leaf axils.
+Clusters of 2 to 6 stalked flowers on long naked stems that arise from the leaf axils.
 Individual flowers are ¾ inch long and a typical shape for a member of the pea family.
 Flower color varies from deep pink to purple to blue.
 A 2-tone purple and white or purple and blue flower is not unusual.
 The calyx holding the flower is bell-shaped with irregular teeth around the tip, longer teeth on the underside about the same length as the tube.
 The cluster's stem is typically as long as or longer than the compound leaf stem.

 Leaves and stem: